City of Tallahassee Charter Initiatives

-You must pay a $0.40 fee for each petition verification.
+You can find the fee for each petition on the Citizen Initiatives page.
 We cannot start petition verification until the fee is paid.

 If you are unable to pay the cost of verification, you can file an Affidavit of Undue Burden to waive the verification fees.
 However, if you file an undue burden you cannot pay people to circulate your petition.
 Also, at the end of the campaign before you dispose of any remaining campaign funds, you must reimburse us for the cost of petition verification if sufficient funds remain.

 How Do You Verify Petitions?

 - The person signing the petition is not registered to vote in Tallahassee.